-On your departure day you may have time to visit the archaeological museum of Argostoli or relax with a drink on the lively town square.
-You will be taken from your hotel to the airport for your outbound flight.
+Plan for an early morning visit the local archaeological museum or relax with a coffee on the lively town square.
+A transfer is included from your hotel back to the airport.

 All hotels of this trip are carefully selected because of their location, atmosphere and/or unique services.
 All rooms are en-suite.

 Below you find the standard hotels of this trip.
 If a hotel is fully booked, we book a similar alternative for you and inform you about the alternative booked.